attinto/attinto/README.md

 Honestly the best moment in programming is when this thing that you are working on finally works after hours of not working.

 Also, sometimes I do some vibe coding.
 Just testing a fresh idea, proving a concept works, no pressure.

+I also offer consulting and project services in AI and automation.

 ### The Stack I Work With